POLIN Museum of the History of Polish Jews: Forest

-First Encounters (10th century-1507)
+First Encounters (10th century–1507)

 This gallery is devoted to the first Jewish settlers in Poland.
 Visitors meet Ibrahim ibn Jakub, a Jewish diplomat from Cordoba, author of famous notes from a trip to Europe.
 One of the most interesting objects presented in the gallery is the first sentence written in Yiddish in the prayer book of 1272.

-Paradisus Iudaeorum (1569-1648)
+Paradisus Iudaeorum (1569–1648)

 This gallery presents how the Jewish community was organized and what role Jews played in the country's economy.
 One of the most important elements in this gallery is an interactive model of Kraków and Jewish Kazimierz, showing the rich culture of the local Jewish community.
-Visitors learn that religious tolerance in Poland made it a "Paradisus Iudaeorum" (Jewish paradise).
+Visitors learn that religious tolerance in Poland made it a "Paradisus Judaeorum" (Jewish paradise).
 This golden age of the Jewish community in Poland ended with pogroms during the Khmelnitsky Uprising.
 This event is commemorated by a symbolic fire gall leading to the next gallery.

 The title of the gallery has been subject to some criticism and debate among scholars due to the antisemitic roots of the proverb it is taken from, a 17th-century condemnation of the "rampant prevalence of the infidels".

-The Jewish Town (1648-1772)
+The Jewish Town (1648–1772)

 This gallery presents the history of Polish Jews until the period of the partitions.
 It is shown by an example of a typical borderland town where Jews constituted a significant part of the population.
 The most important part of this gallery is a unique reconstruction of the roof and ceiling of Gwoździec, a wooden synagogue that was located in pre-war Poland.

-Encounters with Modernity (1772-1914)
+Encounters with Modernity (1772–1914)

 This gallery presents the time of the partitions when Jews shared the fate of Polish society divided between Austria, Prussia and Russia.
 The exhibition includes the role played by Jewish entrepreneurs, such as Izrael Kalmanowicz Poznański, in the industrial revolution in Polish lands.
 Visitors also learn about changes in traditional Jewish rituals and other areas of life, and the emergence of new social movements, religious and political.

-On the Jewish Street (1914-1939)
+On the Jewish Street (1914–1939)

 This gallery is devoted to the period of the Second Polish Republic, which is seen – despite the challenges that the young country had to face – as a second golden age in the history of Polish Jews.
 A graphic timeline is presented, indicating many of the most important political events of the interwar period.
 The exhibition also highlights Jewish film, theater, and literature.